nomoteticus/mltext-tutorial-2019/test.md

 <p></p>
 - Corpus = a collection of texts/documents
 - Corpora often come with metadata
-- Documents
 - Bag of words approach
+  - Count of words for each document in corpus
+  - Discards word order, ignores word meaning
   - Purpose: reduction of complexity

 Computational text analysis